oh-facts/Yk/readme.md

 ./ninjac.bat
 ```

-binaries are built in `out/`
+binaries are built in `.out/`

 A symbolic link for `res/` is created inside `.out/`.
 Your OS may disallow this and throw an error.
 Allow this.
+If you are on windows,
+enabling developer mode will fix this.

 look at `scripts/cmakec.bat` to see the cmake command being used.
 I leave it as a bat file for ease of writing this.